Hesam-Eskandari/tech-school/c++/01-basics.md

 ### The `main` function
 - A C++ source code may contain hundreds of files.
 But one of them must contain the main function
 - Every C++ program must have exactly one `main` function
 - The `main` function always returns an integer.
-This integer is the program exit code and can be interpreted bt the OS
+This integer is the program exit code and can be interpreted by the OS
 - When OS runs the C++ program, it runs the `main` function.
-- Only the zero return value is the successful message.
+- Only the zero return value is the success message.
 Others need to be standardized and used by the operating system.
 - There are two signatures for the `main` function:
   - Without arguments
   - With arguments